kdave/btrfs-progs/Documentation/ch-quota-intro.rst

 On the other hand, the traditional approach has only a poor solution to restrict directories.
-At installation time, the harddisk can be partitioned so that every directory (e.g. :file:`/usr`, :file:`/var`, ...) that needs a limit gets its own partition.
+At installation time, the storage device can be partitioned so that every directory (e.g. :file:`/usr`, :file:`/var`, ...) that needs a limit gets its own partition.
 The obvious problem is that those limits cannot be changed without a reinstallation.
 The btrfs subvolume feature builds a bridge.
 Subvolumes correspond in many ways to